mcradcliffe2490/trading-card-deck-generator/DEPLOYMENT.md

 Railway can host both frontend and backend together:

 1. Connect your GitHub repo to Railway
+2. Railway will detect the nixpacks.toml and build accordingly
-2. Set environment variables:
+3. Set environment variables:
    - `ANTHROPIC_API_KEY`: Your Claude API key
-   - `NODE_ENV`: `production`
    - `VITE_APP_PASSWORD`: Your app access password
    - `VITE_API_URL`: Your Railway app URL (e.g., `https://your-app.railway.app`)
+   - `NODE_ENV`: `production`
-3. Deploy automatically triggers
+4. Deploy automatically triggers

+**Note**: Railway will build the frontend, then start the backend server which serves the static files.

 ### Option 2: Vercel (Frontend) + Railway (Backend)
 For separate frontend/backend deployment: